-6.2 Transmitting the satellite uplink broadcast message

-The satellite uplink ASM broadcast message should be transmitted only on ASM channels and not on the following channels: 75, 76, AIS 1, AIS 2 or regional channels.

 Annex 3 Technical characteristics of VDE-terrestrial in the maritime mobile band

 1 Introduction

-This annex describes the characteristics of the terrestrial VDES.
+This section describes those elements of the VDE-TER that are unique to VDE-TER operation.
+For those elements that are common, the cross reference into Annex 1 is provided.
 It contains a description of the different protocols according to the OSI layer model and recommends implementation details for each layer.

 Data transmission is made in the VHF maritime mobile band.
 Data transmissions are made within the spectrum allocated for the VDE1-A and VDE1- B. The spectrum may be used as 25 kHz, 50 kHz or 100 kHz channels.